LBNL-ETA/ROAMS/docs/implementation.md

 "Validation", in this context, means checking the results produced by this code with results produced by a different implementation of the same model.
 The results produced by this python model have been validated against a prior implementation of this model (used for [this paper](https://doi.org/10.1038/s41586-024-07117-5)) in Analytica - proprietary GUI-based modeling software.
 A part of this codebase (in `roams/tests/validation/deterministic_validation.py`) define a deterministic version of the generic `ROAMSModel`, and execute the logic on a small dataset.

 In a small `unittest.TestCase` in that file, it asserts that the results of this run exactly match that produced by Analytica.
 These unit tests are included in the unit test suite.
 You can also run this validation exercise as a script (`python roams/tests/validation/deterministic_validation.py`) to run that version of the model and get a `"_deterministic_validation_exercise"` set of results saved to your `run_results` folder.
-These results likely won't be very interesting to you UNLESS you have access to the Analytica model ran on the same input values.
+These results likely won't be very interesting to you UNLESS you have access to the Analytica model run on the same input values.

 ## Computational Resources
 [back to top](#implementation)